-Jennifer believes her biggest accomplishment is living her life the way she chooses to live it, despite opposition.
-She believes artists should watch out for potential dream-killers.
-She says it’s important not to allow the word “impossible” into your mind since anything is possible, and to keep at it no matter what happens.
+Jenn believes artists should watch out for dream-killers.
+She says it’s important to focus on the word “possible” since anything is possible.
+It's important to keep at it no matter what happens and to follow your own path despite opposition or what others may think.
 As E.E.
 Cummings said, “It takes courage to grow up and become who you really are.”

 Furthermore, Jenn completed an epic 8,000 mile solo journey in 2015.
 She has so much to tell.
 Stay tuned for many of her hundreds of photographs from this trip, which was part odyssey, part journey, part necessity.

 Please continue to follow Jenn Powers on social media: